 Please do send me your questions.

 I will do my best to answer them.
-I won’t be able to answer all of them but I will be able to do some.
+I won’t answer all of them, but I will be able to do some.

 Have a great day.
 I am off to spend my Friday at a Fitness Conference and prepare for my presentation on Saturday.